tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 This approach quickly turned out to be problematic as I was testing the emulator.
-I chose **[Phoenix][phoenix]** as the target program for initial development because it's a sort of classic calculator game and as a bonus shouldn't depend too tightly on emulation accuracy- Phoenix has designed to be portable across a number of calculators, so hopefully doesn't contain many assumptions about the system.
+I chose **[Phoenix][phoenix]** as the target program for initial development because it's a sort of classic calculator game and as a bonus shouldn't depend too tightly on emulation accuracy- Phoenix was designed to be portable across a number of calculators, so hopefully doesn't contain many assumptions about the system.

 [phoenix]: https://www.ocf.berkeley.edu/~pad/game-ti83p-phoenixz.html